-Mark CloosProfessor, Getty Oil Company Centennial Chair in Geological Sciences, Department of Geological Sciences
+Mark CloosProfessor and Getty Oil Company Centennial Chair in Geological Sciences, Department of Geological Sciences, Jackson School of Geosciences

 Dr. Cloos' research includes: 1) field, laboratory and theoretical studies of the structure, metamorphism, geochronology, sedimentation and seismicity at convergent plate margins.
 Field projects in the Franciscan subduction complex exposed in the central and northern Coast Ranges of California.
 2a) Tectonics of arc-continent collision zones and 2b) the origin of porphyry-type copper deposits.
 Field projects in the vicinity of the Ertsberg (Gunung Bijih) Mining district in Papua (Irian Jaya), Indonesia (west New Guinea).